 During Phase I of a CWPPRA project it may be necessary to reevaluate that project to facilitate a scope change at 30% or 95% design.
 Some projects require little geospatial work, while others need evaluations like Phase 0 (Candidate phase).
 This includes historic land change assessments, project specific land water, shoreline change analysis, and project map creation or editing.
 Typically, five to ten projects require this level of evaluation within a fiscal year.
 In addition, many projects are approaching their end of project life.
-Post-project analyses that aid in determining a path forward for the project may be needed.
-WARC provides the project manager with GIS support that consists of spatial data analyses, maps, graphics, and technical support utilizing the most recent spatial data sets available.
+Post-project manager with GIS support that consists of spatial data analyses, maps, graphics, and technical support utilizing the most recent spatial data sets available.
 Providing these products and services to CWPPRA agencies requires a standardized GIS data management environment and a good deal of coordination with those project managers.
 More projects are approaching this crossroads, and it is anticipated geospatial analysis in project-life decisions to increase over time.